SpreoLLC/UiModuleSPM/README.md

       SpreoUIModuleSettings.sharedInstance().specificCategory = "Entrance"
 ```

   2.2 The parameter can be used  to present closest poi from specific category on start.
 Doesn't work if  openSearchOnStart = YES and specific category empty or incorrect.
 ```swift
     SpreoUIModuleSettings.sharedInstance().showClosestPoiDetails = true
     SpreoUIModuleSettings.sharedInstance().specificCategory = "Entrance"
 ```

-3. Get the viewcontroller
+3. Get the view controller

 ```swift
 let vc = IosUIModuleKit.initWithApiKey("YOUR_SPREO_API_KEY")